 In our marketing messaging workshop exercise, we call this “Thinking Inside the Box.”

-The general idea is if you want this exercise to be a fun team building activity, you draw a box on a whiteboard.
-If you are doing this remotely, you can use a whiteboard software.
+The general idea is if you want this exercise to be a fun team-building activity, you draw a box on a whiteboard.
+If you are doing this remotely, you can use whiteboard software.
 Then inside the box, label that as brand tone/feeling.
 Then outside the box label, that as what we don’t what our brand tone or feeling to be.

-In the box, you have employees list attributes that they want customers to feel when they work with your company.
+In the box, you have employees list attributes they want customers to feel when working with your company.
 If you are doing this in person, you can use sticky notes, and each person can stick their words up on the whiteboard.
 If you are doing this remotely, then you can have a one-person type in all the information.

 Next, from your target market survey, add information on how your target market wants to feel about their solution provider.
-If you have customers, then include information about why your customers choose your solution.
+For example, if you have customers, then include information about why your customers choose your solution.

 Here’s what your exercise could end up looking like (if you can read my scribbles)

 At Brisque, we rely on the LED (Listen, Empathize, Dream) humanized marketing message concept.
-For every marketing message, you have to sound like you are listening and understand the pain, you are empathizing and can describe the effects of the pain, and you can also easily demonstrate the dream or solution that you are selling.
+For every marketing message, you have to sound like you are listening to understand the pain, and you are empathizing.
+You can describe the effects of the pain, and you can also easily demonstrate the dream or solution that you are selling.

 Catchy Marketing Messages vs. Easy-to-Understand Marketing Messages